-At several points throughout the year, beyond regular language classes for children and adults, DANK Haus offers a range of enrichment courses to deepen an appreciation and understanding of German culture.
-These special programs are offered at various points throughout the year, including German History, German Theater, German for Travel, and German Summercamp.
-Read some of these course descriptions below, and watch our events page and newsletter to learn about taking part in these special opportunities.
+At various times throughout the year, beyond regular language classes for children and adults, the DANK Haus offers a range of enrichment courses to deepen an appreciation and understanding of German culture.
+Read some of the course descriptions below, and watch our events page and newsletter to learn about taking part in these special opportunities.
 Our successful Kulturküche series is also offered on a monthly basis, to introduce people to the recipes and techniques of German cuisine.